 Help your child understand the stress they face.

-And then help your child to solve the problems they are facing.
+Then help your child to solve the problems they are facing.
 And to help to manage that stress.

-For this usually involves a combination of stress reduction and / or teaching the child ways to deal with these stresses.
+This usually involves a combination of stress reduction and / or teaching the child ways to deal with these stresses.

 Make sure your child is in good physical health by getting good nutrition, sleeping, and exercising.